notkoen/Zombie-Escape-Configs/Formatting Guide/CSS Configs.md

     {
         "timeout"           "" //
-        "killtrigger"       "" // Name of trigger to kill boss "multitrigger"      "" // 1/0 - If the boss can spawn multiple times by point_template
-        "namefixup"         "" // Entities that get unique name when spawned by point_template (mainly for NPCs) "showbeaten"        "" // (Nide only) 1/0 - Disable top boss damage display
+        "killtrigger"       "" // Name of trigger to kill boss "hurttrigger"       "" // Name of entity and output to count as hitting boss "multitrigger"      "" // 1/0 - If the boss can spawn multiple times by point_template "namefixup"         "" // Entities that get unique name when spawned by point_template (mainly for NPCs) "showbeaten"        "" // (Nide only) 1/0 - Disable top boss damage display